Venous ulcer: Medications

-Pentoxifylline is a useful add on treatment to compression stockings and may also help by itself.
+Pentoxifylline is a useful add-on treatment to compression stockings and may also help by itself.
 It works by reducing platelet aggregation and thrombus formation.
 Gastrointestinal disturbances were reported as a potential adverse effect.

 Sulodexide, which reduces the formation of blood clots and reduces inflammation, may improve the healing of venous ulcers when taken in conjunction with proper local wound care.
 Further research is necessary to determine potential adverse effects, the effectiveness, and the dosing protocol for sulodexide treatment.

 An oral dose of aspirin is being investigated as a potential treatment option for people with venous ulcers.
 A 2016 Cochrane systematic review concluded that further research is necessary before this treatment option can be confirmed to be safe and effective.

-Oral zinc supplements have not been proven to be effective in aiding the healing of venous ulcers, however more research is necessary to confirm these results.
+Oral zinc supplements have not been proven to be effective in aiding the healing of venous ulcers; however, more research is necessary to confirm these results.

-Treatments aimed at decreasing protease activity to promote healing in chronic wounds have been suggested, however, the benefit remains uncertain.
-There is also lack of evidence on effectiveness on testing for elevated proteases in venous ulcers and treating them with protease modulating treatment.
-There is low certainty evidence that protease modulating matrix treatment is helpful in the healing of venous ulcer.
+Treatments aimed at decreasing protease activity to promote healing in chronic wounds have been suggested; however, the benefit remains uncertain.
+There is also a lack of evidence on the effectiveness of testing for elevated proteases in venous ulcers and treating them with protease-modulating treatment.
+There is low certainty evidence that protease modulating matrix treatment is helpful in the healing of venous ulcers.

-Flavonoids may be useful for treating venous ulcers but the evidence needs to be interpreted cautiously.
+Flavonoids may be useful for treating venous ulcers, but the evidence must be interpreted cautiously.